DimJimbo/Particle-Sim/README.md

 Currently, its ***really*** not in ***any*** way finished, and as such there isn't really much to discuss about it.
 This is mainly to *"showcase"* it, as unless you want to dive into the code and change things yourself, there isn't much customization to be had, although you could compile and run it to see the simulation in action.

-The goal of this project is to make a simulatir of astrophysical phenomena, mainly collisions of bodies, that is:
+The goal of this project is to make a simulation of astrophysical phenomena, mainly collisions of bodies, that is:
 - fast
 - accurate